Ditectrev/DP-203/README.md

 - [x] Yes.
 - [ ] No.

-### CORRECT TEXT You are designing an Azure Data Lake Storage Gen2 container to store data for the human resources (HR) department and the operations department at your company.
+### You are designing an Azure Data Lake Storage Gen2 container to store data for the human resources (HR) department and the operations department at your company.
 You have the following data access requirements: After initial processing, the HR department data will be retained for seven years.
 The operations department data will be accessed frequently for the first six months, and then accessed once per month.
 You need to design a data retention solution to meet the access requirements.
 The solution must minimize storage costs.

 ![Question 117](images/question117.jpg)